 - Sear the meat over high heat until browned on both sides on the stovetop.

-- Braise the meat by cooking it on LOW for 8 hours.
+- Braise the meat by cooking it on LOW for 8 to 10 hours.

 How to Make Brisket in the Instant Pot: